+Are services safe?
 We found that this practice was providing safe care in accordance with the relevant regulations.
-No action V The practice had systems and processes to provide safe care and treatment.
+No action ~ The practice had systems and processes to provide safe care and treatment.
 They used learning from incidents and complaints to help them improve.
 Staff received training in safeguarding people and knew how to recognise the signs of abuse and how to report concerns.
-Staff were qualified for their roles and the practice completed essential recruitment checks.
-Premises and equipment were clean and properly maintained.
-The practice followed national guidance for cleaning, sterilising and storing dental instruments.
+The premises and equipment were clean and properly maintained.
+The practice followed national guidance for cleaning and storing dental instruments.
+They implemented additional systems immediately after the inspection in relation to the validation of their sterilising processes.
 The practice had suitable arrangements for dealing with medical and other emergencies.
+Staff were qualified for their roles and the practice completed essential recruitment checks for most staff.
+However, they had not carried out Disclosure and Barring Service checks for some staff, and they had not checked the effectiveness of vaccination against Hepatitis B for some clinical staff.
+The practice began to address this soon after the inspection.
 Are services effective?
-We found that this practice was providing effective care in accordance with the relevant regulations.
-No action ~ The dentists assessed patients' needs and provided care and treatment in line with recognised guidance.
-Patients described the treatment they received as very good, excellent and efficient service.
+No action 1 We found that this practice was providing effective care in accordance with the relevant regulations. no action The dentists assessed patients' needs and provided care and treatment in line with recognised guidance.
+Patients described the treatment they received as marvellous, professional and pleasant.
 The dentists discussed treatment with patients so they could give informed consent and recorded this in their records.
 The practice had clear arrangements when patients needed to be referred to other dental or health care professionals.
 The provider supported staff to complete training relevant to their roles and had systems to help them monitor this.
 Are services caring?
 We found that this practice was providing caring services in accordance with the relevant regulations.
-No action ~ We received feedback about the practice from 25 people.
+No action ~ We received feedback about the practice from 28 people.
 Patients were positive about all aspects of the service the practice provided.
-They told us staff were kind, accommodating and very helpful.
-They said that they were given great treatments, quality service and said their dentist listened to them.
+They told us staff were cheerful, helpful and friendly, and told us they would recommend the practice to others.
+Patients said that they were given clear explanations about their dental care, and said their dentist listened to them.
 Patients commented that they made them feel at ease, especially when they were anxious about visiting the dentist.
-We saw that staff protected patients' privacy and were aware of the importance of confidentiality.
-Patients said staff treated them with dignity and respect.
-Are services responsive to people's needs?
-We found that this practice was providing responsive care in accordance with the relevant regulations.
-No action ~